KBtechnologies/NeoFloppy/neofloppy.specification.md

         - An additional Adaptor cable for use with regular SATA-6G connectiors should be supplied in retail backages aimed at desktop setups.
     - PCIe 2.0 and up
       - For a single PCIe Lane, a [Mini-]PCIe card and extension cable may be used.
+        - For external Drives, an ExpressCard/34 connector should be used.
       - For up to two PCIe Lanes, A SATA Express Connector and Cable should be used.
+        - For external drives, a Thunderbolt3/USB4 connector & Controller should be used.
       - For up to four PCIe Lanes, A M.2 M-Key "Card" and SFF-8643 cable should be used.
         - For external Drives, an SFF-8644 cable should be used.
+          - Optionally, a Thunderbolt3/USB4 connector & Controller can be used in addition.
         - For up to eight PCIe Lanes, a PCIe card with two SFF-8643 cables should be used.
           -  For external Drives, an SFF-8644 duplex/"8x" cable should be used.
       - In all cases, a drive must also support and properly negotiate different numbers of lanes and versions on both ends.